 All 50 states govern lawyer advertising through their Rules of Professional Conduct, often known as “ethics rules.”
 The rules in each state are unique to that state.
 Therefore, it is imperative that lawyers familiarize themselves with the rules of the states that govern their conduct.

-(b) A lawyer shall not give anything of value to a person for recommending the lawyer’s services except that a lawyer may
+(b) A lawyer shall not compensate, give, or promise anything of value to a person for recommending the lawyer’s services except that a lawyer may

 (1) pay the reasonable costs of advertisements or communications permitted by this Rule;

-(2) pay the usual charges of a not-for-profit lawyer referral service that complies with Rule 7.2(d), or a prepaid or group legal services plan that complies with Rule 7.3(d); and
+(2) pay the usual charges of an intermediary organization that complies with Rule 7.4, or a prepaid legal services plan that complies with 27 N.C.
+Admin.
+Code 1E.0301 et seq.;

-(c) Any communication made pursuant to this rule, other than that of a lawyer referral service as described in paragraph (d), shall include the name and office address of at least one lawyer or law firm responsible for its content.
+(d) Any communication made under this Rule must include the name and contact information of at least one lawyer or law firm responsible for its content.

 Paying Others to Recommend a Lawyer